Wamacava/YoctoRpi0/README.txt

    Otherwise you can connect with USB-TTL cable and have fun.
 All of this will be described soon
 5) To check that image is working you can connect led to PIN27.
 There is custom layer with  C++ program which blinks this led.
 This program and the way of merging it into linux image and systemd will be described soon.

-Enable wi-fi
-1) To connect automaticaly with wifi change ssid and password of your network in: projectDir/yocto/meta-custom-layer/recipes-connectivity/wpa-supplicant/files/wpa_supplicant-nl80211-wlan0.conf
+Manualy change your network credentials:

-You can create this file with:
+   $cd projectDir/yocto/meta-custom-layer/recipes-connectivity/wpa-supplicant/files/wpa_supplicant-nl80211-wlan0.conf

    $ wpa_passphrase 'YOUR_SSID' >  /wpa_supplicant-nl80211-wlan0.conf
-and type your password after enter.
+   and type your password after enter
    With this method your password will be encrypted.
 You might want to delete commented password from this file and leave only encrypted one.

-TODO MAKE SCRIPT for wpa creation and replacement in the filesystem. when build-image will be started with some flag it will also run this script.
-Timeout  6s in question for changing network credentials with default no.
-Later grep created file and delete commented line (non encrypted password)

-Create new layer with your python or C++ (CMake app) *) Coming soon
+Create new layer with python or C++ (CMake app)
+1) See yocto/meta-custom-layer folder for examples

-Brief description of local.conf and other aspects you should know about yocto *) Coming soon
+Brief description of local.conf and other aspects you should know about yocto *) In documentation